Link Floer Homology and a Hofer Pseudometric on Braids: Link Floer Homology

-\begin{rem} Given a holomorphic structure $J$ on $\sphere^2$, one induces naturally a holomorphic structure on $X$, denoted $J_X$. \end{rem} Solutions to these equations belonging in moduli spaces of virtual dimension 0 (after holomorphic reparametrisation of $\R+i[0, 1]$) are going to be regular, so that a differential can be well defined, and it can be proved that $\partial^2=0$\footnote{In \cite{Cghmss21} the authors define the complex with coefficients in a local system, and then prove that the differential squares to 0 using the trivial local system: in view of this, we just use complex coefficients for simplicity.}.
-Along these curves, the quantity
+\begin{rem} Given a holomorphic structure $J$ on $\sphere^2$, one naturally induces a holomorphic structure on $X$, denoted $J_X$. \end{rem} Solutions to these equations belonging in moduli spaces of virtual dimension 0 (after holomorphic reparametrisation of $\R+i[0, 1]$) are regular, so that a differential can be well defined, and it can be proved that $\partial^2=0$\footnote{In \cite{Cghmss21} the authors define the complex with coefficients in a local system, and then prove that the differential squares to 0 using the trivial local system.
+In view of this, we just use complex coefficients for simplicity.}.
+Along these curves

-strictly decreases: $\mathcal{A}^\eta_H$ is called the \textbf{action}, and $CF^\bullet(Sym^k(H), \Sym^k(\underline{L}); \C)$ is a filtered differential complex.
-Remark that to make sense of this, we need to observe that $\mathcal{A}^\eta_H$ is constant on the equivalence classes in $\mathcal{S}$, and to make the interaction between the $\Z$ action (or equivalently, the action of the formal variable $T$) and $\mathcal{A}^\eta_H$ explicit: as it is now classical (see for instance \cite{UshZh16}) it corresponds to a translation, and given our monotonicity requirement
+strictly decreases.
+The quantity $\mathcal{A}^\eta_H$ is called the \textbf{action}, and $CF^\bullet(\phi_H, \underline{L}; \C)$ is a filtered differential complex.
+We remark that to make sense of this, we need to observe that $\mathcal{A}^\eta_H$ is constant on the equivalence classes in $\mathcal{S}$, and to make the interaction between the $\Z$-action (or equivalently, the action of the formal variable $T$) and $\mathcal{A}^\eta_H$ explicit.
+As it is now classical (see for instance \cite{UshZh16}) it corresponds to a translation, and given our monotonicity requirement

-Let $HF^\bullet_a(Sym^k(H), \Sym^k(\underline{L}); \C)$ be the homology of the subcomplex
+Let $HF^\bullet_a(\phi_H, \underline{L}; \C)$ be the homology of the subcomplex

-In analogy with classical theories, we define the \textbf{spectrum} $\text{Spec}(H:\underline{L})$ as the action values of capped intersection points: it is a closed and nowhere dense subset of $\R$ (\cite{Oh05}).
+In analogy with classical theories, we define the set $k\mathrm{Spec}(H:\underline{L})$ as the action values of capped intersection points.
+It is a closed and nowhere dense subset of $\R$ (\cite{Oh05}).
+The notation implies that elements in the \textbf{spectrum} $\text{Spec}(H:\underline{L})$ are action values of generators divided by $k$ (as in \cite[Definition 6.2]{Cghmss21}).

-\begin{rem} The definition of the action functional in Equation \ref{eq:actionDefinition} is an extension of the usual one: the term counting intersections with the diagonal depends on a procedure of inflation of a Perutz-type symplectic form one does in order to achieve monotonicity of the lagrangian link in the symmetric product, when the circles satisfy the larger definition of $\eta$-monotonicity.
-For details, we refer to \cite{Cghmss21}, Remark 4.22.
+\begin{rem} The definition of the action functional in Equation \ref{eq:actionDefinition} is an extension of the usual one: the term counting intersections with the diagonal depends on a procedure of inflation of a Perutz-type symplectic form one does in order to achieve monotonicity of the Lagrangian link in the symmetric product, when the circles satisfy the larger definition of $\eta$-monotonicity.
+For details, we refer to \cite[Remark 4.22]{Cghmss21}.
 For the following it is necessary to notice that one makes no normalisation assumptions on the symplectic form in order to define the action as in \ref{eq:actionDefinition}. \end{rem}